vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The essential nature (_svarūpa_ ) of _Iśvara_ on whom depends the existence of all things is truth (satyam), knowledge (_jñāna_),infiniteness ( ananta ), bliss (_ānanda_ ) and purity (amalatvam ) because of attributes like being truth, being knowledge, being infinite, being blissful and being pure.
 These attributes define His _svarūpa_ or essential nature.
 This truth is brought out by the Alwars in the following passages: "Thou [^f155] art light that never becomes extinct and is not capable of being measured" (where His essential nature as Truth and knowledge is revealed as also His infiniteness ) " Thou that [^f156] art perfect knowledge and bliss" and “Thou [^f157] that envelopest all and art a Light greater than all other lights, being both knowledge and bliss" "He is the [^f158] Pure".
 In these and other ways the Alwars meditated on Him.
 His other qualities, along with His divine and auspicious form and such other things, are attributes of His essential nature ( _svarūpa_) already defined by those attributes.
 Among these qualities knowledge, strength, lordship, valour, energy, splendour-these six are associated with His nature as the Supreme Being.
 Goodness, spontaneous love, and the like are qualities that make him easily accessible to all.
 These qualities are, at all times, connected with His essential nature (_svarūpa_ ).
 The statement that some of these qualities are associated with the Supreme Person (_Para_), some with _vyūha_ and so forth is only to show what qualities the Lord of all reveals to those who are devoted to any of these manifestations of His.
 (It does not mean that the other qualities are absent in any of these forms).
 Just as in the respective _vidyā_s of the Upaniṣads, we are to meditate on certain specified attributes of _Brahman_, so also certain specified attributes are to be meditated upon in connection with particular forms of the Lord as revealed in Pūncharātra or the Scripture of the Lord.
 In the _Para_ or Supreme _Vāsudeva_, all the six [^f159] qualities[^36] beginning with knowledge are to be thought of.
 The _śāstra_s sometimes say that the vyuhas (or emanations ) are four  and in some places that they are three. where it is said that there are four vyūhas and that _Vāsudeva_ is one of them, since there is no difference in the qualities to be meditated on between the Supreme _Vāsudeva_ and the _Vyūha_ _Vāsudeva_, it is tantamount to saying that there are three vyuhas.
 Those who hold that the vyūhas are three state their view briefly in the following _śloka_  :- "O Lord, Thy original form shone with these six attributes; then came three forms of Thine which had, each of them, a couple of these attributes."
 Their respective qualities and activities are epitomised in the following _śloka_  :-- "O, Sovereign of [^f160] _Śrī_r_aṅga_!
 As the Supreme _Vāsudeva_ (_Para_) endowed with all the six qualities, you are the object of blissful enjoyment for those that have attained _mokṣa_ ; as _Saṅkarṣaṇa_ being endowed with strength and knowledge, you destroy the Universe and also promulgate the _śāstra_s; as Pradyumna being endowed with lordship and virility, you create the Universe and make _Dharma_ prevail; as Aniruddha being endowed with splendour and the power to overcome others, you protect the world and teach the Truth.
 In this way you divide yourself."

+[^f155]: Peria Tirumozhi: 3-8-1

+[^f156]: Tiruvoymozhi: 1-1-2

+[^f157]: Tiruvoymozhi: 10-10-10

+[^f158]: Amalan Adi Peran: (Tiruppanalvar) 1

+[^f159]: Six Qualities or Gunas: 1. _jñāna_ ( Knowledge) .
+2. Aiswarya Lord ship; unimpeded activity; activity based on independence 3. _Śakti_ (ability) potency to become the material cause of the world; also the power of bringing about what appears impossible of being brought about; 4. bala strength; absence of fatigue; sustaining power; 5. virya virility; changelessness in spite of being the material cause of the world; 6. tejas splendour, might, the power to overcome others.*

+[^f160]: Rangarajastavam: Uttara shatakam: 40

+[^36]:
+Six Qualities or Gunas: 1. _Jñāna _( Knowledge) .
+2. Aiśvarya Lord ship; unimpeded activity; activity based on independence 3. _Śakti_ (ability) potency to become the material cause of the world; also the power of bringing about what appears impossible of being brought about; 4. bala strength; absence of fatigue; sustaining power; 5.
+Vīrya virility; changelessness in spite of being the material cause of the world; 6.tejas splendour, might, the power to overcome others.

 The differences arising from planes like the waking state have been thus summarised :-"O Lord, [^37] of [^f162] those that meditate on Thee, some are like those in the waking state, some like those that dream in sleep, others like those that sleep without dreams, and others still are like those that have fallen into a swoon.
 (In the first group, the senses function, in the second the senses do not function, only the wind is active; in the third group even the wind does not function; they only breathe; in the fourth group even the breath is suspended).
 In the same way, O Lord, Thou art in four forms and dividest Thyself into four forms and art meditated upon with attributes and weapons suited to each."

+[^f162]: Rangarajastavam: Uttarashatakam: 39

+[^37]:
+This sloka cannot be understood without the account given in the Appendix.

 The twelve forms that begin with Keśava are other forms derived from the vyūhas. (_Bhagavān_ also manifests Himself as vibhavas.)
 These vibhavas are thirty odd forms like Padmanabha.
 Among them Avatars like Matsya and Kurma are specified in relation to some specific purpose.
 In these vibhavas or avatārs, _Iśvara_ conceals those attributes of His which He wants to conceal and reveals those attributes which He wants to reveal to suit the special mission which He has undertaken in them.
 Among them, there are varied manifestations which are countless.
 So has it been said, "The [^f163] forms of Kṛṣṇa are innumerable", Other forms similarly derived from the vibhavas can also be seen in the _śāstra_s.
 Sometimes the Lord enters into some _jīva_s with His own specific form and into others with His energy (_śakti_) and accomplishes wonderful things.
 These belong to another class of vibhavas.
 The forms of the Supreme _Vāsudeva_ (_Para_), the Vyuhas and the Vibhavas assume the [^f164] forms[^38] of the images and enter into the shapes of images (installed in temples), for the sake of devotees as desired by them.
 This is arcāvatara: The Lord is (also) present in a subtle form in the hearts of all _jīva_s.
 This form is called Antaryāmi _Avatāra_, as meditation on this form has been prescribed as the means which enables those who wish to enter into the meditation of the Antaryāmin or the divine all-pervading _svarūpa_ of the Lord.
 It has been said of this meditation: "Those [^f165] who have attained success in Asht_aṅga_ _yoga_ and who are desirous of worshipping the one who dwells in the heart are fit to meditate on the one (i.e.) the form in which He dwells in the hearts of all."
 Therefore this One (Hārda) is spoken as Antaryāmi.

+[^f163]: _Pāñcarātra_

+[^f164]: Sātvatasamhita: 6-22 This is stated in the following passage: "He assumes a form similar to that of the image, enters into it, and remains there”.*

+[^f165]: Sātvatasamhita: 2-7-8

+[^38]:
+Sātvatasamhita: 6-22 This is stated in the following passage: "He assumes a form similar to that of the image, enters into it, and remains there”.